 How to include a Deaf person in a video conference

 - Test the tech with the deaf person and Interpreter beforehand.

-- If the deaf person will be lipreading throughout the meeting, you will want to include numbers of participants in this test so that you can create a live meeting environment.
+- If the deaf person is lipreading throughout the meeting, you will want to include the number of participants in this test to create a live meeting environment.